 Kazan is a feast of a city.
 Cold winters and hot summers, Muslim minarets and Orthodox monasteries, the ancient archeological sites and the science city of Innopolis, forest steppes, taiga and the Great Silk Road all mix in the cauldron that is the Tatar capital.
 The result of this melting pot is the self-sufficient and self-assured third capital of Russia that each year extends a warm welcome to a million guests who come here to experience all sorts of impressions and emotions.

-The drive from Kazan to Sviyazhsk is 67 km (42 miles), although the actual distance between the two is much shorter.
-Travelling via the M7 federal highway, take the exit left before the village of Isakovo, on a two-level junction, drive a further 10 km (6 mi) towards Volga and the road will bring you straight to the unique historical and architectural complex founded in the sixteenth century.
+The drive from Kazan to Sviyazhsk is 67 kilometres (42 miles), although the actual distance between the two is much shorter.
+Travelling via the federal Trassa M7 (M7 Highway), take the exit left before the village of Isakovo, on a two-level junction, drive a further 10 kilometres (6 miles) towards the Volga River, and the road will bring you straight to the unique 16th-20th-century historical and architectural complex.

-The fortress, built on the high bank at the confluence of the Sviyaga and Shchuka rivers, was raised by Ivan the Terrible in just four weeks in 1551, as a forward staging post for the conquest of Kazan which stood 26 km away.
+The fortress, built on the high bank at the confluence of the Sviyaga and Shchuka Rivers, was raised by Ivan the Terrible in just four weeks in 1551, as a forward staging post for the conquest of Kazan which stood 28 kilometres (17 miles) away.
 The plan worked, the Kazan Khanate fell, Kazan was sacked, and Sviyazhsk became the first Russian city and Christian Orthodox centre of the Middle Volga region.
 Two monasteries and a dozen churches were built here.
-In the twentieth century, the Soviet authorities either demolished the churches or turned them into offices.
+In the 20th century, the Soviet authorities either demolished the churches or turned them into offices.
 In 1997, the remains of the Holy Dormition Monastery were returned to the Russian Orthodox Church and the complex took in its first dwellers.
 The large-scale reconstruction of the historical open-air museum in Sviyazhsk began in 2010.